 |Height:||˜ 80 m|

-Taiwan is one of the most crowded countries on Earth but beyond the ocean of people and vehicles, far from the neon and noise that confronts new arrivals, there’s an island of breathtaking mountain vistas, bird-rich forests and quaint villages where folk religion thrives.
+Taiwan is one of the most crowded countries on Earth but beyond the ocean of people and vehicles, far from the neon and noise that confronts new arrivals, there’s an island of breathtaking mountain vistas, bird-rich forest and quaint villages where folk religion thrives.

 The new-look The Rough Guide to Taiwan – now in full colour throughout – is the ultimate travel guide to one of Asia’s most exciting, yet often overlooked, destinations.